thaiv28/Prometheus/README.md

 # Prometheus

 Prometheus is a database of 'sabermetric' like stats that evaluate League of Legends esports teams and players.
 The `prometheus` repository will contain a database that records these stats as well as a self-hosted website to browse stats across different teams, seasons, and regions.

+An overview of prometheus' stats (described more in the [metrics](#metrics) section):
+- **Global League Offensive Rankings Yield (GLORY)**: Prometheus' flagship metric.
+Weights gold/objectives by their importance in the meta, and calculates the best teams at securing those advantages across all regions.
 ## CLI
 The prometheus CLI provides users the ability to view past of current ratings for any of prometheus' metrics.